codingABI/ESP32BleKeyboardBox/README.md

 An ESP32 based, DIY, battery driven, wireless remote control to send key presses (for example "print screen", "volume up"...) to a Windows or Android device via BLE.
 The trigger for the sent key press can be a physical push button or a IR signal.

-This device allows a disabled person to take a screenshot on an Android tablet.
+This device allows a disabled person to take a screenshot on an Android tablet by pressing the red button.

 ![Outer](assets/images/Outer.png)